jayasriselvarajah/Numbertowordsconversions/README.md

 ### 2. Extract the ZIP File

-Extract the downloaded ZIP file to a location on your local machine.
+Extract the downloaded ZIP(Numbertoword-project) file to a location on your local machine.

 ### 3. Build the Application